 Legitimate personal injury claims can be denied for any number of reasons.
 It’s shocking and disappointing, but by no means is a denial the last word on your case.

-The personal injury lawyers at Wilson, Reives & Silverman know your rights and are ready to help you receive the compensation you deserve.
-Your health may have already been compromised – let our attorneys help you while you get back on your feet.
+The personal injury lawyers at Wilson, Reives, Silverman & Doran know your rights and are ready to help you receive the compensation you deserve.
+Your health may have already been compromised, but let our attorneys help you while you get back on your feet.

 Why was my personal injury claim denied?

 Personal injury claims may be denied for several reasons.
-Here are some of the most common:
+Here are some of the most common reasons:

 You didn’t report your injury immediately

 Just because you didn’t report your claim immediately doesn’t mean you weren’t hurt.
 However, some insurers assume that if you didn’t report it immediately, your injury was not serious enough to warrant a personal injury claim.
 A lawyer can help prove that your injury was related to an accident caused by the actions or negligence of another person.
 Some injuries, including traumatic brain injury, may not seem serious until a day or several days after the accident.
 Because of this, it is possible to recover compensation even if you did not report the injury immediately.